-The lawsuit can only be pursued by legal heirs and is done on behalf of all of the heirs, meaning that only one claim can be filed (Utah Code).
-Utah defines heirs as all immediate, surviving family members; this includes the deceased’s:
+A wrongful death lawsuit can only be pursued by legal heirs.
+Only one claim can be filed on behalf of all heirs (Utah Code 78B-3-106.5).
+Utah defines heirs as all immediate, surviving family members; this includes:

 - Natural or adopted children;

 - Stepchildren who are under 18 years old and financially dependent upon the deceased person (Utah Code 78B-3-105).

 Without any of these surviving relatives, then heirs include any blood relatives.
 The person who leads the suit is the “presumptive personal representative,” which falls upon a: